 To pinpoint the most affordable cities in the US, we used a multi-faceted approach combining economic and lifestyle factors:

-Affordability means little without sustainable income sources.
+- Local Economy and Job Opportunities: Affordability means little without sustainable income sources.
 Cities with stable industries, notable employers, and low unemployment rates promise ongoing economic health.
 Sectors like healthcare, education, manufacturing, technology, and logistics often underpin these communities.
+Our post on the 10 Best Cities to Live in the Midwest highlights economic opportunities paired with affordability that might expand your options.

-Comparing income levels with living costs gives a realistic view of purchasing power.
+- Median Household Income Relative to Cost of Living: Comparing income levels with living costs gives a realistic view of purchasing power.
 A balanced ratio indicates that residents can comfortably cover expenses and save.

-Beyond economics, quality of life counts.
+- Quality of Life Factors: Beyond economics, quality of life counts.
 Measures include school quality, access to healthcare, safety/crime rates, and climate.
 A city with terrible weather or unsafe neighborhoods, despite low costs, will offer less livability.
+To explore cities that combine peaceful living and affordability, see 10 Best Peaceful Places to Live in the US.

-Effective public transit, shopping centers, entertainment venues, and green spaces greatly enhance daily life.
+- Accessibility to Urban Amenities and Infrastructure: Effective public transit, shopping centers, entertainment venues, and green spaces greatly enhance daily life.
 Affordable cities striking this balance provide both low costs and desirable amenities without the congestion or price of large megacities.
+For more on family-friendly, affordable, and accessible areas, check out the 10 Best Suburbs to Live in the US.

-Finally, a combined cost of living index — which incorporates incomes, housing costs, taxes, and daily expenses — helps summarize a city’s true affordability.
+- Overall Affordability: Cost of Living Index: Finally, a combined cost of living index — which incorporates incomes, housing costs, taxes, and daily expenses — helps summarize a city’s true affordability.

 These criteria form the foundation for identifying the 10 most affordable cities to live in the US, highlighting affordable urban areas USA with both short-term affordability and long-term sustainability.